adobe/opentsdb-protector/README.md

 * Prevent aggressive, poorly constructed or expensive queries to OpenTSDB that could overload the cluster.
 * Offer a set of filter rules and an internal state to match, log, filter and analyze queries.
-* Offer blacklisting, whitelisting and passthrough.
+* Enforce blocked lists, allowed lists and passthrough.
 * Return error messages in Grafana error format.

 opentsdb-protector acts as a proxy between the query source (e.g. Grafana) and OpenTSDB.\